GlobalMaksimum/sadedegel/sadedegel/prebuilt/README.md

 #### Accuracy

-Current prebuilt customer sentiment model has an accuracy of `0.685` on an unseen evaluation set.
+Current prebuilt customer sentiment model has an accuracy of `0.754` on 3-fold CV.